Digbeth: Etymology

-Present day
+21st century

 The 21st century has seen huge growth in the area, with numerous housing developments and regeneration of former industrial buildings.
+The district is considered to be Birmingham's "Creative Quarter".
+The influx of creatives and media organisations to the area, along with a surge in pop-up shops, craft beer venues and street art has led to frequent comparisons with Shoreditch in London.
+In a 2018 survey conducted by The Sunday Times, Digbeth was rated as the "Coolest Neighbourhood in Britain".

 The redevelopment of the Custard Factory, once home to Bird's Custard, began at the turn of the century.
 The Custard Factory now plays host to workspaces for 400 small businesses, predominantly tech, digital and creative SMEs.
 The complex also plays host to a number of bars and restaurants, an arcade, the Mockingbird Cinema, a hairdressers, a gallery, and The Old Library, a multi-purpose event space.

-Across the road from the Custard Factory is Birmingham Coach Station which is operated by National Express, Britain's largest express coach network.
+Across the road from the Custard Factory is Birmingham Coach Station which is operated by National Express.

+Ongoing developments

+Film studios

 In February 2022, Steven Knight, the creator of Digbeth-set television series Peaky Blinders, announced the development of the Digbeth Loc Studios, within the Warwick Bar area of the district.
 In the announcement, it was revealed that long-running television cooking competition MasterChef would record from the studios from 2024.
-Knight also announced that the studios, and the wider Digbeth area, would be the filming location for an upcoming Peaky Blinders film, with filming due to commence in 2023.
+Knight also announced that the studios, and the wider Digbeth area, would be the filming location for an upcoming Peaky Blinders film.
+The complex will also be a home for the band UB40, as well as providing filming facilities for the BBC drama series This Town.
+As of August 2024 some workspaces are open for hire.

+Typhoo Wharf redevelopment

 The BBC announced, in August 2022, the move of their Birmingham operations to the disused Typhoo Tea factory complex from their existing base in Birmingham's Mailbox.
 Productions set to move to Digbeth include local broadcasts such as Midlands Today and BBC Radio WM, as well as national services Newsbeat and BBC Asian Network.

-The influx of creatives and media organisations to the area, along with a surge in pop-up shops, craft beer venues and street art has led to frequent comparisons with the London district of Shoreditch.
-In a 2018 survey conducted by The Sunday Times, Digbeth was rated as the 'Coolest Neighbourhood in Britain'.
+The plans also include up to 800,000 ft2 of new residential, office, and catering services space around the new BBC building.
+In addition, around 10 acre of land around Typhoo Wharf and the canal basin will be converted into a new mixed-use neighbourhood, with open spaces and pedestrian thoroughfares.
+Work started on the project in February 2024.

+Railway extension

+As of 2024, the West Midlands Metro Birmingham Eastside extension is being built from the Bull Street tram stop to Digbeth, via the HS2 Curzon Street station and Birmingham Coach Station.